pnkfelix/pnkfx-blog/source/_posts/2015-11-27-cherrypicking-tuftes-of-hair.markdown

 ----

-So, now (post publication) I have put back in an `hr`-element at roughly the point I expect it in the text.{% sidenote 'section-headers-todo' 'It would still be good to address the issue with the dotted line above section headers though.' %}
+So, now (post publication) I have put back in an `hr`-element at roughly the point I expect it in the text.

 ## How'd He Do Dat?